FAForever/fa/setup/readme.md

 FADeepProbe.exe /init "init_dev.lua" /EnableDiskWatch /showlog /log "dev.log"
 ```

-The arguments are passed along.
+The arguments are passed along by the debugger.
+The change to the bash script is similar.
 When the game crashes the debugger will try and inform you in the log what happened.

 Work environment
 ----------------